-Art Deco 1920's duplex with eclectic contemporary additions at the rear providing light and space while still respecting the original house and the owners decor style.
+Art Deco architecture of this 1920's duplex with eclectic contemporary additions at the rear provide light and space while still respecting the original house and the owners decor style.
 Some architectural elements were brought through to link the existing modern influences from inside; entrance hall and living room including black wallpaper, black painted walls below the picture rails in juxtaposition to the art deco style.
 75x75 black textured tiles on the outside of the addition and also at the front entry perpetuating the repitition.
 Northern light was brought into the house with Velux roof windows that are also screened for insects and hot summer sun, and being operated by a hand held remote can pivot open to release hot air, and combined with screened air vents in the floor provide passive air cooling when needed.

 Old brick veneer transformed to contemporary elclectic modern style

 This Passive solar design at Ocean Grove utilises Northern penetrating sun in winter and shaded sun in summer.
 Natural and recycled materials are used for this addition/renovation with lime render and managed forest timber products.
 Existing brick walls are to be rendered with lime render to help link old and new with architectural repetition.